Please read the following information before upgrading. Several of the caveats below could adversely affect the success of your upgrade if not heeded.

-Close the administration interface and stop the EFT service.
+Close the administration interface and stop the EFT Server service.

 Launch the installer.
 The Choose an installer page appears.

-Click EFT or EFT Enterprise.
+Click EFT Server or EFT Server Enterprise.
 The installer loads the required components, then the Welcome page appears.

 Click Next.
 The license agreement appears.

-The installer will detect the existing installation of EFT.
+The installer will detect the existing installation of EFT Server.

 Click Next.
-If a message appears stating that the SFTPCOMInterface.dll will be upgraded, click OK to dismiss the message.
+A message appears stating that the SFTPCOMInterface.dll will be upgraded.
+Click OK to dismiss the message.

 Click Next.
 The Choose Components page appears.

-To upgrade EFT and the Admin Interface, leave both check boxes selected.
-(To upgrade only the administration interface (for remote management of the server), clear the EFT check box and refer to Installing the Administration Interface Remotely.)
+To upgrade EFT Server and the Admin Interface, leave both boxes selected.
+To upgrade only the Admin Interface (for remote management of the server), clear the EFT Server check box.

 Click Next.
 The Choose Install Location page appears.